 Persons with health insurance in Germany, whether statutory or private, are entitled to health treatment under Article 27(1) of the Fifth Book of the Social Code (SGB) if it is necessary to recognise or cure an illness, to prevent it from getting worse or to alleviate symptoms of illness.
-The legislator sets the following conditions:
+The legislator sets the following requirements for this:

 In principle, the application must be made by the insured person himself or herself.
 An application must be made to the health insurance company for the costs to be covered before the service is used.
 Entitlement to reimbursement of the cost of an operation shall cease if the application is not made.
 Your individual findings will determine whether the health insurance company will cover the costs of the treatment.
 This is decided by the Medical Service of the Health Insurance (MDK) after commissioning by the health insurance.